YingtongDou/CrossFake/README.md

 ~~introduce the meaning of each column~~

 The metadata of our dataset can be found at CrossFake_metadata.xlsx, which includes two sheets (news_fake and news_real).
-Here are explanations of some column:
+Here are explanations of some columns:

 - Column A (id):

    News ids.
 Chinese real & fake news is annotated according to existing English fact-checking information.
 Thus, each piece of English news may correspond to multiple pieces of Chinese news from different sources.
 For example, in news_fake sheet, the ids 1_1 and 1_2 indicate one piece of English news and it corresponds two pieces of Chinese news.

 - Column B (fact_check_url):